MaudeCharmetant/skymodel/README.rst

 -----------

-ccatp_sky_model is developed on `GitHub <https://github.com/MaudeCharmetant/CCATp_sky_model>`_ and can be installed by cloning the source repository and install from there
+ccatp_sky_model is developed on `GitHub <https://github.com/MaudeCharmetant/CCATp_sky_model>`_ and can be installed by cloning the source repository and install from there:

 .. code-block:: bash